 From double chocolate donuts to spiced cider donuts, to vegan powdered donuts, there’s a lot to choose from if you want to make your own safe donuts.
 And now you can try these yummy gluten free vegan chocolate cherry donuts, too!

-These chocolate cherry donuts are super easy to make, and they are a great way to use some summer cherries.
+These are super easy to make, and they are a great way to use some summer cherries.
 If you don’t want to frost them, you don’t have to, but the frosting really makes these extra special.
 The frosting is just a simple dairy free buttercream made with some fresh cherry juice – that’s what gives it a nice pink shade.

-I used Namaste Perfect Flour Blend for this recipe, and it worked very well.
+- Gluten Free Flour Blend – I used Namaste Perfect Flour Blend for this recipe, and it worked very well.
 The donuts had a nice shape, and a great texture.
 You can use any gluten free blend that works for you dietary needs.
 If you aren’t gluten free, go ahead and use regular all-purpose flour.

+A donut pan is needed to make baked donuts at home.
 I use a metal donut pan by Wilton.
 You can find it at JoAnn Fabrics, Target, or on Amazon.
 I have seen the silicone donut pans, and they probably work well, too!
 I just haven’t tried them.

 You can freeze these donuts – just wrap them well and store in a freezer bag.
 I recommend freezing them without frosting.
 They should stay fresh for about three months in the freezer.